ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 --- abstract

 This document defines a mechanism for provisioning tasks for the Distributed Aggregation Protocol (DAP).
-The task configuration is provisioned in-band via an HTTP header.
-This document also specifies a task extension that signals to parties that this mechanism was used to configure the task.
+The parameters of the task being executed are piggy-backed on each request, enabling deployment scenarios in which the process of provisioning these parameters is fully automated.
+Long-lived cryptographic assets are still exchanged out-of-band: accordingly, this document also specifies a mechanism for deriving a per-task VDAF verification key from a pre-shared secret.

 --- middle